 Adamo Cardiac Immunology Lab

-The Adamo Cardiac Immunology Lab seeks a deeper understanding of the relationship between the immune system and cardiac function, with the goal of developing novel therapeutic options for patients with heart disease.
+The Adamo Cardiac Immunology Lab seeks a deeper understanding of the relationship between the immune system and cardiac function, with specific attention to B-cell myocardial interactions.

 Kevin Bermea, M.D., M.Sc.

 Kevin Bermea is a post-doctoral fellow in the Adamo Lab, with a previous fellowship at Johns Hopkins with Anne Margaret Murphy.
 He completed his M.D. and a M.Sc. in molecular biology and genetic engineering at the Universidad Autónoma de Nueva León.
 He worked as a physician in Monterrey, Mexico before moving to the University of Texas, Rio Grande Valley to work as a research associate.
 Among other endeavors, he has worked to discover proteomic biomarkers for cardiac disease, and his work with the Adamo Lab aims to unscramble enigmas involving complex immune processes in the heart.
 Kevin has authored a book chapter on the implications of interphotoreceptor retinoid-binding protein in diabetic retinopathy, and his work will be featured in several upcoming publications.
 Kevin has strong skills in data analysis with R, enjoys teaching undergraduates and graduate students in the lab, and is always interested in what’s new in microbiology.
 His son, also named Kevin, is almost two years old and loves playing with cars, showing videos to kittens, and learning new things like his father.